web3labs/chainlens-free/docker-compose/examples/Pantheon_Privacy_Example.md

 #### Help & Additional Information

-For more information on Epirus you can go [here](https://github.com/web3labs/sirato-free).
+For more information on Sirato you can go [here](https://github.com/web3labs/sirato-free).

 For more information Pantheon-quickstart example you can go [here](https://github.com/PegaSysEng/pantheon-quickstart).